suchmememanyskill/CssLoader-ThemeDb/README.md

 ```

 # Support
-If you need any help creating or submitting a theme, [there's the Decky loader discord server.](https://discord.gg/ZU74G2NJzk).
-In the server, see the `Css-Loader Support` thread in the `support-plugins` channel
+If you need any help creating or submitting a theme, please use [the Steam Deck Homebrew Discord server](https://discord.gg/ZU74G2NJzk).
+Please use the CSS-Loader Support thread in the #support-plugins channel.

 ## Upgrading a theme
 If you created a theme and would like to upgrade it to the latest manifest version, please follow this guide.